 NonProfit Organizations for Seniors to repair home for free

-In that respect, many non-profit organizations have been instrumental in offering assistance with home repairs to senior citizens.
+In that respect, there are many non-profit organizations that have been instrumental in offering assistance with home repairs to senior citizens.
 The most pertinent organization focuses on facilitating the development of a safe and suitable living environment that supports the need to age in place.
 The following are some of the most important nonprofit organizations involved in home repair assistance:

 1. Habitat for Humanity